clmay/clmay/README.md

 I'm Chase.
 I'm a [software engineer](https://github.com/clmay) working ~~in Salt Lake City, Utah~~ remotely for now.
 I'm originally from Oregon.

-At work, I develop automated tests, and testing frameworks and infrastructure with Ruby and Docker.
+At work, I develop automated tests and testing infrastructure with Ruby and Docker.
 I prefer Elixir, Rust, Go, and Svelte for my personal work.

 These are some of my current interests: